 Fund for Education Abroad

 FEA is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of grants and scholarships.
 Applicants must be US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks.
+The application deadline is in January.
+Please apply early for this scholarship before the results of Japan Study are announced.

 The Global Studies Grant for Student Travel and Study Abroad